Motivational Quotes are Hurting your Social Media Business

 > Narrative Facilitates Authenticity

-However, if motivational quotes are not your bread and butter, having people know you as the spot to grab some positivity and nothing more will, hurt you.
-Or, not allow people an opportunity to know you — instead they are getting better aquatinted with the likes of Ghandi or Tony Robbins.
+However, if motivational quotes are not your bread and butter, having people know you as the spot to grab some positivity and nothing more, can hurt you.
+Instead of learning more about you, they are getting better aquatinted with the likes of Ghandi or Tony Robbins.

 To summarize, add some substance to the motivational things you post.
-Give them a little narrative and insight into your life and message.
-We promise, it can turn those motivational quotes into a powerful content strategy playground.
+Give that type of content some narrative and share some insight into your life and message.
+You got this!

 Seeking more social media training to help grow your business?